utikpuhlik/datastorage/README.md

-# datastorage
+# Datastorage
-datasets for educational purpose
+Datasets for educational purpose in collaboration with @Adastra